dgtls/pimcore-docker/README.md

-# Docker Images for Pimcore 4, 5 & 6
+# Docker Images for Pimcore 4, 5, 6 & Pimcore X

 ### What is this repository for? ###

-A list of docker files used for common images, mainly Pimcore 5 and 6.
+A list of docker files used for common images, mainly Pimcore 6 & Pimcore X.
 Using images from this repo should save a lot of time since all extra dependencies will be included within the already built images.

 ### Available images